zweatshirt/alexnet_neural_network/README.md

 - Implements  MNIST database.
 - Pooling techniques and ReLU.

-Trying to run this on a local machine probably wont be a good idea.
+Trying to run this on a local machine probably wouldn't be a good idea.
 CloudLab, a cloud computing service, is where I have been testing this code.

 ## Programs: